In a short space of time, call centers have seen a lot of change.

 As a result, they'll need to have more advanced problem-solving skills and greater knowledge of products/services, which means they will require more advanced and detailed training.

-In essence, they'll have to embrace their roles as consultative advisors and brand experts.
+In essence, they'll have to embrace their roles as expert advisors and brand representatives.

 With data becoming an increasingly prevalent part of customer service, agents will also need to have good analytical skills in order to make the most of all of the data they can access in the CRM.